TitanEmbeds/ansible-playbooks/README.md

 2. Escalate to the root user: `sudo su`

+3. Run `sudo apt-get upgrade` after that finishes run `sudo apt-get update`

-3. Install a few prerequisites: `apt install ansible git python-psycopg2`.
+4. Install a few prerequisites: `sudo apt install ansible git python-psycopg2`.

-4. Git clone this repository into the home directory of root.
+5. Git clone this repository into the home directory of root.

-5. `cd /root/ansible-playbooks/roles/setup/files` and create your configuration files, replacing all the `.example.` with their counterparts.
+6. `cd /root/ansible-playbooks/roles/setup/files` and create your configuration files, replacing all the `.example.` with their counterparts.
 For example, `config.example.py` becomes `config.py` in the same directory.
 Ansible will move those files to the correct directory during installation.

-6. Modify the following files to your likings:
+7. Modify the following files to your likings:
     - `authorized_keys` - Adding any keys you would like to add to work for the `titan` user
     - `config.py` - This is the configuration for the Titan discordbot.
 Add in your bot token.
 Keep `database-uri` as is for now.
     - `config.webapp.py` - This is the configuation for the flask webapp.
 Enter the information for the Discord's app `client-id`, `client-secret`, and `bot-token`.
 Enter your paypal `client-id` and `client-secret` if you have one.
 Type something random for `app-secret`.